 Number of Employees

-More employees means greater employer's liability exposure.
-Each additional worker using power tools, ladders, and working in varied environments increases your overall risk profile.
+Each additional worker using power tools, ladders and varied work environments increases your employer liability and workers compensation costs.

 📋